SocialEconomyDataLab/spec/docs/getting_started/building_blocks.md

     * a £40,000 **loan** from Funder B, repaid over 5 years at 3% interest.

 ```

+### Offers

+Where a deal involves shares or some form of crowdfunding, an organisation may issue an offer document, in order to describe their fundraising targets and the goals of their project.

 ### Organisations

 A deal is entered into by a number of parties, typically the **funding** organisation (or organisations, one of whom may be an **arranging** organisation) and the **recipient** organisation (or organisations).